hotosm/tasking-manager/README.md

 # HOT tasking-manager

 ## Intro
 The app is split into a Client (AngularJS) and Server (Python) structure.
 Each can be developed independently of each other.
-See below for instructions on how to set up your deve environment.
+See below for instructions on how to set up your dev environment.

 [See our FAQ if you hit any problems getting setup](https://github.com/hotosm/tasking-manager/wiki/Dev-Environment-FAQ)

+**Looking to get involved in development?** Check out the [Working Group meeting details](https://github.com/hotosm/tasking-manager/wiki/TM-Working-Group-Meeting-Details), review the [Roadmap](https://github.com/hotosm/tasking-manager/projects/1), and review our [Contributor guidelines](https://github.com/hotosm/tasking-manager/blob/develop/CONTRIBUTING.md).

 ## Client Development
 ### Global Dependencies